UPDATE ON SWAP MEET JUSTICE Citizenship Fair/JUSTICIA TIANGUERA Feria de Ciudadanía

 If you’ve never watch Ronald Reagan’s astonishing last speech as president, reminding his listeners that immigration is “the great life force of each generation of new Americans…” watch it here.
 (Quick timeline of the history of immigration here.)

-One of the things we’ve discovered since the last presidential election is how much can be accomplished by regular concerned citizens.
+There are a lot of tasks that can be accomplished by regular concerned citizens.
 We also realize how lucky we are that our forebears, leaving behind starvation, desperate poverty or persecution, were able to come to America and start again.

 Therefore, we decided to do something hands-on to share a little of our own good fortune to help the newest immigrants in our community.

-Join us, local Indivisible groups, amazing immigration attorneys, El Concilio, SEIU, CLUE and volunteers from everywhere, as we help people work through the government forms required to maintain or improve their legal status.
+Join our coalition of amazing immigration attorneys, El Concilio, SEIU, CLUE and volunteers from everywhere, as we help people work through the government forms required to maintain or improve their legal status.
 Even to become American citizens.
 And voters!
 For free.
 On Sundays.
 At least once a month.

 Share this information with people who need it!

-Citizenship: If you know someone who’s had their permanent residency card (green card) for 5 years, or for 3 years if they’re married to a U.S. citizen, tell them to get their citizenship application done for free, with trained volunteers and volunteer lawyers at either fair on the flyer below.
-Saturday 7/27 and Sunday 7/28.
+Citizenship: If you know someone who’s had their permanent residency card (green card) for 5 years, or for 3 years if they’re married to a U.S. citizen, they cab get their citizenship application done for free, with trained volunteers and volunteer lawyers at either fair on the flyer below.

-Citizenship, DACA and Green Card Renewals: Tell them to get their citizenship, DACA and green card renewal applications done for free, with trained volunteers and volunteer lawyers at Swap Meet Justice on Sunday 7/28.
-(See flyer below for details)
+Citizenship, DACA and Green Card Renewals: They can get their citizenship, DACA and green card renewal applications done for free, with trained volunteers and volunteer lawyers at Swap Meet Justice.

 Citizenship for those who can’t speak English well: An applicant can apply for citizenship in their own language if: